Tips for Making the Most of Career Development Programs

 In other words, don’t view your individual goals as a mere checklist you have to get through during the year.
 Rather, work with your boss to set meaningful objectives that will boost your performance and help you grow toward the position you hope to one day land.
 For example, if you aspire to become a manager, ask if you can include “leading a project team” in your goals, along with your productivity and efficiency objectives.

 Also, don’t wait for your annual review to assess how you’re doing.
 Stay in close contact with your manager about your career development plan.
 Ask to meet at least once a quarter to discuss your progress and to explore new initiatives that might help you reach your objectives.
+In many ways, a career development plan requires clear communication and collaboration with others to help it become actionable.

 Use career development programs to find a mentor